tonyhicks20/Amy-AI-Cli-Helper/README.md

 ## How It Works

-1. **Environment Detection**: Bob detects your OS, shell, architecture, and current working directory
+1. **Environment Detection**: Amy detects your OS, shell, architecture, and current working directory
 2. **AI Command Generation**: Sends your natural language request along with environment context to OpenAI
 3. **Safety Confirmation**: Shows you the generated command and asks for confirmation
 4. **Execution**: Runs the command and displays the output